rackerlabs/support-how-to/content/how-to/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance/index.md

 **Non-system disk Cloud Block Storage volumes:**

 - Stop all writes to your current Cloud Block Storage volume before initiating the clone.
-After all writes to the current Cloud Block Storage volume have been stopped, clone the volume.
+After all writes to the current Cloud Block Storage volume stop, clone the volume.
 After the clone completes, [unmount and detach](/support/how-to/detach-and-delete-cloud-block-storage-volumes/) the current Cloud Block Storage volume.
 Then [attach the new volume](/support/how-to/create-and-attach-a-cloud-block-storage-volume/) (the clone).

 **Note:** Clones are not verified.
 Ensure the newly-cloned volume is working